-Strategic Plan (EMC 2022a), which is updated approximately every three years;
+Strategic Plan (EMC 2022), which is updated approximately every three years;

-Annual Report and Work Plan (i.e., this report), which is updated every calendar year (see EMC 2022b for most recent); and
+Annual Report and Work Plan (i.e., this report), which is updated every calendar year (see EMC 2023a for the most recent past report); and,

-Research Themes and Critical Monitoring Questions (2023) (CMQs), which is updated up to annually as determined necessary by the EMC.
+Research Themes and Critical Monitoring Questions (CMQs) (EMC 2023b), which may be updated annually as determined necessary by the EMC.

-All four documents are linked and interact in varying ways to reenforce the direction and activities of the EMC.
+All four documents are linked and interact in varying ways to guide the direction and activities of the EMC.
 The EMC reports on its activities in a variety of ways.
 The EMC Strategic Plan road map lays out how the Committee intends to achieve the EMC goals and objectives.
 This Annual Report and Workplan tracks progress on individual projects, documents the Committee’s ranking and selection of proposed monitoring projects, and details other annual accomplishments and ongoing EMC efforts.
 The EMC conducts open meetings a minimum of four times per year (quarterly) to conduct EMC business, during which progress reports, final reports, or other presentations on EMC-funded projects or other related research may be provided.
 The EMC Co-Chair or Board staff also report on the EMC’s activities via verbal updates at Board meetings throughout the year.

 EMC projects are solicited through an annual Request for Proposals (RFP) which is released following the start of the new FY (see Figure 1).
-The RFP, ranking, and selection process are detailed in the Strategic Plan (EMC 2022a).
+The RFP, ranking, and selection process are detailed in the Strategic Plan (EMC 2022).

-For FY 2022/23, the EMC was allocated ongoing funding of $425,000 from the Timber Regulation and Forest Restoration Fund (TRFRF), established by AB 1492, of which $294,909 was allotted to support ongoing, previously awarded projects and $130,091 remained for new projects starting in the current FY 2022/23 (see Table 1 for a list of active projects and funding status).
-The EMC anticipates an allocation of $425,000 in FY 2023/24 and subsequent years and selected proposed projects with funding terms ending June 30, 2025 based on this anticipated funding.
-This funding is allocated to projects through the Board/CAL FIRE grants department.
+For FY 2023/24, the EMC was allocated ongoing funding of $425,000 from the Timber Regulation and Forest Restoration Fund (TRFRF), established by AB 1492, of which $204,476 was allotted to support ongoing, previously awarded projects and $220,524 remained for new projects starting in the current FY 2022/23 (see Table 1 for a list of active projects and funding status).
+The EMC anticipates an allocation of $425,000 in FY 2024/25 and subsequent years and selected proposed projects with funding terms ending June 30, 2026 based on this anticipated funding.
+This funding is allocated to projects through the Board/Department of Forestry & Fire Protection (CAL FIRE) grants department.

 Table 1.
-Ongoing EMC Projects with Continued Funding and/or Activity in Current (2022/2023) or Upcoming Fiscal Year(s)
+Ongoing EMC Projects with Continued Funding and/or Activity in Current (2023/2024) or Upcoming Fiscal Year(s)